 The notes in the G Major triad are G, B and D (Root, Major 3rd, Perfect 5th).

-Instead of having you strings tuned to EADGBE, in this tuning you’ll have the following (starting from the lowest string):
+Instead of having your strings tuned to EADGBE, in this tuning you’ll have the following (starting from the lowest string):

-At first glance, we can take a few quick conclusions:
+At first glance, we can draw a few quick conclusions:

 - The 2nd, 3rd and 4th strings don’t change if you’re coming from standard tuning;

 - The E strings are tuned down a whole step to D;

 - The A string is tuned a whole step down, to G.